 Taste of India – if you want to take a break from hearty Czech meals then this restaurant serves some fantastic Indian food.
 Their weekday lunch buffet for 99czk, in particular, is amazing value!

-Cafe La Fee – a Parisian style cafe in the heart of Olomouc, this place is perfect for your morning coffee accompanied by light crepe, a delicious cake or filling bagel.
-They also have an extensive lunch menu and is a popular spot for an evening cocktail
+Cafe La Fee – a Parisian style cafe in the heart of Olomouc, this place is perfect for your morning coffee accompanied by a light crepe, a delicious cake or a filling bagel.
+They also have an extensive lunch menu and is a popular spot for an evening cocktail.

 Where to stay in Olomouc